Beyond Document Page Classification: Design, Datasets, and Challenges: Balancing Research Applications

 \section{Balancing Research \& Applications}

 Having established a taxonomy, we further sketch the role of \DC{} in the larger scope of \DU{}, both in the applications and research context.
 We point to related \DU{} benchmarks and describe current \DC{} datasets with their relevant (or missing) properties using the task formalizations.
 Next, we link to related initiatives in dataset construction and calls for reflection on DU practices.
-Finally, we introduce the \DC{} datasets that we proposed and extended to support multi-page \DC{} ($f_d$) benchmarking, which will be used in a further experimental study.
+Finally, we introduce the curated \DC{} datasets to support multi-page \DC{} ($f_d$) benchmarking, which will be used in a further experimental study.

 \paragraph{General Benchmarking in VDU:} In any \textit{industrial application context} where information transfer and inbound communication services are an important part of the day-to-day processes, a vast number of documents have to be processed.
 To provide customers with the expected service levels (in terms of speed, convenience, and correctness) a lot of time and resources are spent on categorizing these documents and extracting crucial information.
 Complex business use cases (such as consumer lending, insurance claims, real estate purchases, and expenditure) involve processing bundles of different documents that clients send via any communication channel.
 For example, obtaining a loan typically entails sending the following documents to prove solvency: a number of \exhref{https://www.forbes.com/advisor/wp-content/uploads/2022/10/image1-7.png}{monthly pay stubs}, \exhref{https://prodblobcdn.azureedge.net/wp/webp/novelty-bank-statement.webp}{bank statements}, \exhref{https://images.sampletemplates.com/wp-content/uploads/2016/10/20144630/Income-Tax-Form-Sample.jpg}{tax forms}, and \exhref{https://www.tradingstandards.uk/media/images/news--policy/press-office/yoticitizencard.jpg?width=390}{national registry proofs}.
 Furthermore, not all documents are born-digital (BD), and as an artifact of the communication channel (bulk scans/photographs, digitization of physical mail), a single client communication can contain an arbitrary amount of document page images in an unknown order, requiring an $f_s$ classifier. \Cref{fig:heroimage} provides an overview of the different \DC{} tasks that arise in application scenarios, which are scarcely covered by \DC{} research benchmarks (see \Cref{tab:dc}).
 As RVL-CDIP is the only large-scale non-synthetic \DC{} benchmark, we discuss it in more detail, other dataset descriptions can be found in Supplementary.